intrinio/java-sdk/docs/CompanyApi.md

     String ticker = null; // String | Return IPOs with the given ticker (typically the IPO for the company) String status = null; // String | Return IPOs with the given status.
 Upcoming IPOs are scheduled to occur in the future.
 Priced IPOs have occured and the company should be trading publicly.
 Withdrawn IPOs were planned to occurr but were withdrawn beforehand
-    LocalDate startDate = null; // LocalDate | Return IPOs on or after the given date LocalDate endDate = null; // LocalDate | Return IPOs on or before the given date Integer offerAmountGreaterThan = null; // Integer | Return IPOs with an offer dollar amount greater than the given amount Integer offerAmountLessThan = null; // Integer | Return IPOs with an offer dollar amount less than the given amount Integer pageSize = 100; // Integer | The number of results to return
+    LocalDate startDate = LocalDate.now(); // LocalDate | Return IPOs on or after the given date LocalDate endDate = LocalDate.now(); // LocalDate | Return IPOs on or before the given date Integer offerAmountGreaterThan = null; // Integer | Return IPOs with an offer dollar amount greater than the given amount Integer offerAmountLessThan = null; // Integer | Return IPOs with an offer dollar amount less than the given amount Integer pageSize = 100; // Integer | The number of results to return